ksegaba/Yeast-Project/README.md

 # Yeast-Project
-Prediction of *Saccharomyces cerevisiae* fitness in different environments
+Prediction of *Saccharomyces cerevisiae* fitness in different environments and cross-environment prediction of fitness using transfer learning.

 ## Project Resources
 __Data__